You can download the rmd file here.

 Organize figures into grid

-Assign figures into variables, then orangize multiple figures using plot_grid
+Assign figures into variables, then organize multiple figures using plot_grid

 library(cowplot)